evildmp/afraid-to-commit/attendees_and_learners.rst

 PyCon Ireland in Dublin, 14th October 2013
 ------------------------------------------
-* Sorcha Bowler <saoili @ github, twitter, gmail, most of the internet>
+* Sorcha Bowler <saoili@gmail.com. saoili on github, twitter, most of the internet>

 PyCon UK in Coventry, 22nd September 2013